This manual covers the configuration and operation of Develocity. It is useful for administrators and maintainers of Develocity installations.

 Migrating a configuration file to a new schema version

 When administrators want to enable a configuration setting not supported by their current version of the application, they must update the configuration file for the latest schema version.
 Migrating a configuration file to an updated schema version by hand is difficult.
-However, Develocity automatically updates every exported configuration file to the latest version of the schema.

 To automatically migrate a configuration file to an updated schema: